-All concerns about a child should be reported without delay and recorded in writing using our online safeguarding reporting system CPOMS.
-(See appendix L)).
+All concerns about a child should be reported without delay and recorded in writing using the agreed procedures (CPOMS).

 If in doubt about recording requirements, staff must discuss this with the DSL.

 Following receipt of any information that raises concern, the DSL will consider what action to take and seek advice from children's social care as required.
 All concerns, discussions and decisions made, and the reasons for those decisions will be recorded in writing.